 - Suicidal thoughts or behavior

-The symptoms are indicative of carfentanil addiction, and if you spot them in someone you know, then it is imperative that they get treatment immediately, not only to avoid permanent mental and physical damage but also to avoid the impending danger of both overdose and death.
+The symptoms are indicative of carfentanil addiction.
+If you spot them in someone you know, then it is imperative they get treatment immediately.
+This may avoid permanent mental and physical damage but also avoids the impending danger of both overdose and death.

 What is Involved in Carfentanil Addiction Treatment?

-If someone who has been abusing carfentanil is able to successfully make it to an addiction treatment center, the first step is immediate medical detoxification.
+If someone abusing carfentanil is able to successfully make it to an addiction treatment center, the first step is immediate medical detoxification.
 Treating opioid addiction is a difficult process, especially the withdrawal phase.

 The substances used in medical maintenance therapy are meant to help decrease cravings throughout the tapering process.
 They provide similar effects to stronger opioids, but are significantly weaker and do not pose the same addictive risks.